-(G) The provider of a HCS shall provide each staff member with a written job description delineating his or her responsibilities.
+(G) Each provider of a HCS shall provide each staff member with a written job description delineating his or her responsibilities.

 (I) All staff shall have appropriate orientation and training regarding the HCS's equipment, safety guidelines, practices, and policies.

 (J) Each provider of a HCS shall develop and implement an ongoing process for ensuring the competence of staff members.
-This process shall include a periodic assessment and re-determination of necessary skill levels and a performance evaluation stating whether each staff member has achieved the skill levels.
-The performance evaluation of each staff member shall occur at least every thirty-six months.
+This process shall include:

 (K) Each provider of a HCS shall retain staffing schedules, time-worked schedules, on-call schedules, and payroll records for at least two years.

 Five Year Review (FYR) Dates: 02/27/2017 and 03/01/2022

 Statutory Authority: 3702.11, 3702.13